lammps/lammps/doc/src/Packages_details.rst

 The ELECTRODE package allows the user to enforce a constant potential method for groups of atoms that interact with the remaining atoms as electrolyte.

-**Authors:** The ELECTRODE library is written and maintained by Ludwig Ahrens-Iwers (TUHH, Hamburg, Germany), Shern Tee (UQ, Brisbane, Australia) and Robert Meissner (TUHH, Hamburg, Germany).
+**Authors:** The ELECTRODE package is written and maintained by Ludwig Ahrens-Iwers (TUHH, Hamburg, Germany), Shern Tee (UQ, Brisbane, Australia) and Robert Meissner (TUHH, Hamburg, Germany).

+.. versionadded:: 4May2022

 **Install:**